CosmicMind/Graph/README.md

 <a name="datastructures"/>
 ### Data Structures

 GraphKit comes packed with some powerful data structures to help write algorithms.
-The following structures are included: List, Stack, Queue, Deque, RedBlackTree, SortedSet, SortedMultiSet, SortedDictionary, and SortedMultiDictionary.
+The following structures are included: DoublyLinkedList, Stack, Queue, Deque, RedBlackTree, SortedSet, SortedMultiSet, SortedDictionary, and SortedMultiDictionary.

 <a name="doublylinkedlist"/>
 ### DoublyLinkedList